aahmad4/RGB-Code-Guesser/README.md

 # RGB Color Value Guessing Game

 An RGB guessing game web application, made with JavaScript, HTML, and CSS.
-I developed this application as an easy and fun way to learn the different RGB values and their associated colors, while learning JavaScript along the way.
+I developed this application as an easy and fun way to learn the different RGB values and their associated colors, while practicing JavaScript along the way.
 I have hosted the application and the link can be found [here](https://whatsthatcolor.netlify.app/) or below.

 https://whatsthatcolor.netlify.app/